vaneenige/unvault/README.md

 <h1>Unvault</h1>

 Unvault is a minimal layer for node that allows results of time-consuming tasks to be stored.
 Improved performance is achieved by adding trackers that periodically update the layer, so that stored responses can be served instantly once requested.
+Also available as [middleware](https://github.com/vaneenige/unvault-middleware).

 <a href="https://www.npmjs.org/package/unvault">
   <img src="https://img.shields.io/npm/v/unvault.svg?style=flat" alt="npm">